ambiguousname/secret-santa-2025/Builds/README.md

 # Hollow Buddy
 Hollow Buddy is a game with optional support for reading your Hollow Knight game sessions for extra rewards based on how you perform.
+If set up correctly, your Buddy's eyes will glow green while adventuring if it is receiving data from Hollow Knight.

 ## Compatibility with Hollow Knight